|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-The Sabai Sabai is also known as the 'Thai Welcome Drink' and it features Mekhong, a unique liquor from Thailand.
-It is often referred to as the 'official' drink of Thailand and it's quite fascinating.
-If you're seeking an exotic, yet easy cocktail to mix up, look no further.
+The Sabai Sabai is also known as the "Thai welcome drink" and it features Mekhong, a unique liquor from Thailand.
+It is often referred to as the "official" drink of Thailand and it's quite fascinating.
+If you're seeking an exotic, refreshing, and easy cocktail to mix up, look no further.

-You can think of this as a 'Mekhong Collins' because it is similar to a John Collins.
-It can be served on the rocks or 'up' in a cocktail glass, though you could also serve it tall like any other collins drink.
-Any way you choose to serve it, it is a great drink and the basil is a nice touch against the sweet and sour.
+You can think of this drink as a "Mekhong Collins" because it is very similar to the John Collins.
+It can be served short on the rocks or up in a cocktail glass, though you could also serve it tall like any other collins drink.
+Any way you choose to serve it, it is a great drink and the basil is a nice touch against the sparkling sweet and sour taste.

-- Add ice and shake vigorously for 7 to 8 seconds.
+Add ice and shake vigorously for about 10 seconds.

 What is Mekong Liquor?

 The amber color of this liquor is deceptive.
 It is actually a combination of distilled sugar cane and molasses which makes it very rum-like.
 Yet, it's also similar to sake in that it includes 5 percent rice spirit (though sake is brewed and not distilled).
 Additionally, Mekhong is flavored with an undisclosed mixture of native Thai herbs.